Greginkansas/-openhab-openhab1wiki/InfluxDB-Persistence.md

 |influxdb:password   | the password of the database user | no default | <= 1.8 |
 |influxdb:retentionPolicy | the retentionPolicy name | "default" | >= 1.9 |

+Please note starting with InfluxDB >= 1.0, default retention policy name is no longer "default" but "autogen".
+Don't forget to specify it in your configuration file.

 For __influxdb08__ users the variables are named influxdb08:url, influxdb08:user, influxdb08:db and influxdb08:password.
 The retentionPolicy variable isn't available for influxdb08.
 If influxdb08 is your default persitence service, then change to persistence:default=influxdb08 as well.

 ### Installation